-Most patients are surprised at how comfortable they are after thyroid surgery.
+All operations involve some discomfort, but most patients are surprised at how comfortable they are after thyroid surgery.
 Although you should be able to eat and drink normally, the main complaint is sore throat and discomfort with swallowing.
 Most patients take Panadol and/or Nurofen to keep them comfortable at home.
-You can have a prescription for something stronger for the first few days in case you need it, but beware prescription pain medicine can make you drowsy and constipated, so do not drive or operate heavy machinery, and drink lots of water and eat plenty of fruits and vegetables.
+You will have a prescription for something stronger for the first few days in case you need it, but beware prescription pain medicine can make you drowsy and constipated, so do not drive or operate heavy machinery, and drink lots of water and eat plenty of fruits and vegetables.